theo-armour/agenda/3-1-heritage/0-heritage-happenings/2025/01-january-hh/2027-01-happenings-text.md

 ## Monthly Health Topics / Themes
+By Theo Armour

 As Anne Morris reminds us, "Growing old is not for sissies."
+Bette Davis.

-Being one of the youngsters here, I like to think of this place as an elite school for learning how to grow old gracefully.
-And like any school, the curriculum is broad and deep.
-Here are some of the subjects we study:
+Being one of the youngsters around here, I like to think of Heritage as an elite training school for learning to age gracefully.
+Like any school, the curriculum is broad and deep.
+Aging well takes into account wide range of topics.

+My niece Mia, is helping me with my studies.
+In her lesson plan, she divides the year into twelve monthly topics of wellness studies.
+Here are the subjects we will study:

 1. Exercise (Mental & Physical)
 2. Sleep